 Most of the time back pain is not caused by serious injury or disease but by minor sprains and injuries; overuse of muscles during sports or gardening, or pinching and irritation of the nerves caused by our everyday activities like bending, stretching or lifting heavy objects.
 Our lifestyle choices too can contribute to back problems; too many hours spent sitting hunched up in front of a computer or driving long distances and even keeping fit can all contribute to back pain.

 Medical Causes of Back Pain

 Sometimes back pain is a symptom of an underlying medical condition such as sciatica, arthritis or rheumatism.
 If you are experiencing back pain or lower back pain it is a good idea to visit your GP to rule out any more serious complaints.
-Your osteopath Helen How will also refer you to your doctor should she feel that this is necessary and will work with your GP or consultant to create a personalised rehabilitation programme which may include osteopathic treatment, pain management techniques and gentle exercise.
+Your osteopath Helen How will also refer you to your doctor should she feel that this is necessary and will work with your GP or consultant or after back surgery to create a personalised rehabilitation programme which may include osteopathic treatment, pain management techniques and gentle exercise.